Welcome to my portfolio

 Women Making Space

-COMING SOON: A Shorthand multimedia long-form feature exploring the role of women in the male-dominated space sector.
+A Shorthand multimedia long-form feature exploring the role of women in the male-dominated space sector.
 Featuring interviews with former NASA pilots, astrophysics researchers, and astronaut training specialists, this piece uncovers what it means for women to navigate this evolving industry in 2025.

 Pier Journal Vol.10